Being Cyrus

-Being Cyrus is a 2005 Indian English-language thriller film directed by Homi Adajania.
+Being Cyrus is a 2005 Indian English-language dark comedy film directed by Homi Adajania.
 The film revolves around a dysfunctional Parsi family.
-The film was originally titled Akoori, a reference to a traditional Parsi scrambled-eggs-like side dish.
+The film was originally titled Akoori, a reference to a traditional Parsi scrambled eggs-like side dish.
 The film is the directorial debut of Homi Adajania and Saif Ali Khan's first film in English.
-Upon its release, the film was reported to be released in Hindi dubbed version as well in 2007, however the director cancelled the plan.
+Upon its release, the film was reported to be released in a Hindi dubbed version in 2007, however, the director cancelled the plan.

 Plot

-The plot is narrated at times from the perspective of Cyrus Mistry.
+The plot is sometimes narrated from the perspective of Cyrus Mistry.

 Dinshaw Sethna is a retired sculptor who lives with his wife Katy in Panchgani.
 Dinshaw's brother Farrokh, their father Fardoonjee, and Farrokh's wife Tina reside in Mumbai.

-Cyrus Mistry, a wanderer hailing from Jamshedpur, arrives at Dishnaw's house one morning.
+Cyrus Mistry, a wanderer hailing from Jamshedpur, arrives at Dinshaw's house one morning.
 He professes his admiration for Dinshaw's work and asks if he can become a sculpting apprentice.
 Dinshaw and Katy agree, and soon the young man becomes a part of their life.
 Katy makes sexual advances towards Cyrus, which he tolerates, while cryptically telling the audience that he is "playing Katy".
 As time passes Cyrus gets to know the oddball couple better – Dinshaw is an affable, perpetually zoned-out eccentric, while the promiscuous Katy, tired of slow-moving Panchgani life and her marriage, has embarked on an affair with her brother-in-law Farrokh in Mumbai.
 Katy makes Cyrus her pawn, sending him to Mumbai to visit her father-in-law Fardoonjee, who lives in an extension of Farrokh's flat, with orders to get a stash of money Fardoonjee supposedly has.
 On meeting Fardoonjee, Cyrus realizes that he is ill-treated by Farrokh.
 Farrokh's timid young wife, Tina, is unable to be herself except during the few hours Farrokh is at work.
 She enjoys smoking, loud music and goes to beauty appointments when Farrokh is gone.